Azure/azure-sphere-samples/Samples/DNSServiceDiscovery/README.md

 The sample requires the following hardware:

-1. [Seeed MT3620 Development Kit](https://aka.ms/azurespheredevkits) or other hardware that implements the [MT3620 Reference Development Board (RDB)](https://docs.microsoft.com/azure-sphere/hardware/mt3620-reference-board-design) design.
+*  [Seeed MT3620 Development Kit](https://aka.ms/azurespheredevkits) or other hardware that implements the [MT3620 Reference Development Board (RDB)](https://docs.microsoft.com/azure-sphere/hardware/mt3620-reference-board-design) design.

 **Note:** By default, this sample targets [MT3620 reference development board (RDB)](https://docs.microsoft.com/azure-sphere/hardware/mt3620-reference-board-design) hardware, such as the MT3620 development kit from Seeed Studio.
 To build the sample for different Azure Sphere hardware, change the Target Hardware Definition Directory in the project properties.
-For detailed instructions, see the [README file in the Hardware folder](../../../Hardware/README.md).
+For detailed instructions, see the [README file in the HardwareDefinitions folder](../../../HardwareDefinitions/README.md).

 ## Prepare the sample

-1. Even if you've performed this set up previously, ensure that you have Azure Sphere SDK version 20.04 or above.
+1. Even if you've performed this set up previously, ensure that you have Azure Sphere SDK version 20.07 or above.
 At the command prompt, run **azsphere show-version** to check.
 Install [the Azure Sphere SDK](https://docs.microsoft.com/azure-sphere/install/install-sdk) as needed.
 1. Connect your Azure Sphere device to your computer by USB.
 1. Connect your Azure Sphere device to the same local network as the DNS service.
 1. Enable application development, if you have not already done so: